-Sports Education 0.5 Credit Gr.
-9 Course: 7011
+Sports Education 0.5 Credit Gr 9 Course: 7011 1 SDULIS EUUCALIUII U.S CIEGIL ui.
+9 COUISE. / OII

 Students will learn personal and social responsibility through participation in a variety of physical activities by emphasizing fair play, teamwork and compassion for teammates.
 Students will learn to recognize the qualities of positive sport experiences.